-4. Functional represenation of existing mobility protocols
+4. Functional Representation of Existing Mobility Protocols

-This section shows that the existing mobility management protocols can be expressed as different configurations of the above logical functions in a unified framework.
+This section shows that existing mobility management protocols can be expressed as different configurations of the logical functions introduced in Section 3 above.

-Using the generic functions, we will build up the existing mobility protocols in steps in the following sequence: MIPv6, PMIPv6, HMIPv6, and HAHA.
-The functions are added and modified a little at a time as we move from one protocol to the next.
+Using these generic logical functions, we will build up the existing mobility protocols one step at a time in the following sequence: MIPv6, PMIPv6, HMIPv6, and HAHA.
+Functions are added and modified as needed in each step.

 4.1.
-Mobile IP
+Mobile IPv6

-Figure 1 shows Mobile IPv6 [RFC6275] in the functional representation.
-A mobile node MN11 was originally attached to the first network (Network1) and was allocated the IP prefix for HoA11.
-Now, MN11 has moved to Network3, from which it is allocated a new IP address IP32.
-LM1 keeps the binding HoA11: IP32 so that packets from CN21 in Network2 destined to HoA11 will be intercepted by MR1, which will then tunnel the packet to IP32.
+Figure 1 shows Mobile IPv6 [RFC6275] in a functional representation.
+The combination of the logical functions MR, LM and HoA allocation in network1 is the home agent or the mobility anchor.
+The mobile node MN11 was originally attached to Network1 and was allocated the IP prefix for its home address HoAll.
+After some time, MN11 moved to Network3, from which it is allocated a new prefix to configure the IP address IP32.
+LM1 maintains the binding HoA11:IP32 so that packets from CN21 in Network2 destined to HoA11 will be intercepted by MR1, which will then tunnel them to IP32.
+MN11 must perform mobility signaling using the LU function.

 Figure 1.
-Functional representation of Mobile IP.
+Functional decomposition of Mobile IPv6.

 4.2.
-MIP versus PMIP
+MIPv6 versus PMIPv6

-MIP and PMIP both employ the same concept of separating session identifier and routing address into the HoA and CoA respectively.
-Figure 2 compares (a) MIP and (b) PMIP by showing the destination IP address in the network-layer header as a packet traverses from a CN to an MN.
+MIPv6 and PMIPv6 both employ the same concept of separating the session identifier from the routing address into the HoA and CoA, respectively.
+Figure 2 contrasts (a) MIPv6 and (b) PMIPv6 by showing the destination IP address in the network-layer header as a packet traverses from a CN to an MN.